whocoder/serversys/README.md

 To view the latest successful build outputs, check out [whocodes.pw/projects](https://whocodes.pw/projects).
 This is where all automatic builds are uploaded to.
 The zipped archives should contain everything required to run a plugin.

 ## Features
-* Map-specific configurations
+* Wraps SQL_Query, SQL_TQuery, SQL_EscapeString and SQL_ExecuteTransaction without requirement for database handle.
+* Tons of natives and forwards for complete integration to create an altogether experience between plugins.
+* Exposes Server ID, Player ID, and Map ID registration with forwards and natives for retrieval.
-* Multiple settings required for many different types of game-play (in one central folder)
+* Multiple settings that are often required for many types of game-play (in one central folder).
-* Server ID, Player ID, and Map ID registration to simplify plugin integration
-* Simple module support with tons of natives and forwards for easy implementation
+* Made with reliability, multi-server support, and performance in mind.
+* All database operations used in default modules are threaded.
-* 100% translation-based in-game text display (no hard-coded phrases at all)
+* 100% translation-based in-game text display.
-* (WIP) Web-Management module with statistical information
+* (WIP) Web Module with Admin CP & player statistical information.
-* (WIP) Bans + Admins modules to replace SourceBans
+* (WIP) Bans + Admins modules to replace SourceBans.
+* (WIP) Analytics module to track in depth information about players.

 ## Contributing